WilliamRagstad/dynamic-text-util/README.md

 This is an example of a some dynamic text.
 We use the %{{ name }} framework version %{{ version }}, get the latest version at %{{ link }}!
 ```

+## More Examples
+More examples can be found in the `examples` folder in the repository.

 ## Build-Script Example
 ```bash